rayaneB0t/rayaneB0t.github.io/_posts/2025-01-02-Embedding.md

 ## What is Embeddings ?
 Embeddings are at the heart of modern Natural Language Processing (NLP), bridging the gap between human language and machine-friendly data.
-In essence, embeddings transform words (or other text units) into numerical vectors.
+In essence, embeddings **transform words (or other text units) into numerical vectors**.
 These vectors capture semantic and syntactic relationships, enabling machine learning models to interpret and generate language effectively.

 ## Embeddings and Tokenization
 Before embeddings can be assigned, tokenization must split text into meaningful units (tokens).
 For example, the sentence: